storyprotocol/documentation/docs/Protocol Concepts/registry/index.md

 next:
   description: ''
 ---
 The various registries on Story function as a primary directory/storage for the global states of the protocol.
 Obviously, they also contain functions to update that storage.

-Unlike [IP Accounts](doc:ip-account), which manage the state of specific IPs, a **registry** oversees the broader states of the protocol.
+Unlike [⚙️ IP Accounts](doc:ip-account), which manage the state of specific IPs, a **registry** oversees the broader states of the protocol.

 # Types of Registries